jklm264/My-Forensics-Notes/Tools/kape/README.md

 - With Amcache, in `ProgramExecution\*AssociatedFileEntires`, nice to see *what else* a program installed.
 - With PECmd, check the `\*PECmd_Output{,_Timeline}.csv`
 - In `EventLogs\EvtxECmd_Output.csv` you can find the correlated Computer Username ('@Name":"Username","#text":"<name>"') and User's SID ('@Name":"UserSid","#text":"S-1-5-21....')
+- Can run multiple targets/modules at once with comma seperated list.
+- Should include [this RECmd_Batch_MC](https://github.com/EricZimmerman/RECmd/blob/master/BatchExamples/RECmd_Batch_MC.reb) for the RECmd Module.

   ## Useful Cmds